Wakasa Line

 The Wakasa Line (若桜線, Wakasa-sen) is a Japanese railway line in Tottori Prefecture operated by the third-sector operating company Wakasa Railway (若桜鉄道, Wakasa Tetsudō).
 The line connects Kōge Station in Yazu with Wakasa Station in Wakasa.
-It is the only railway line operated by the Wakasa Railway.
+It is the only railway line operated by Wakasa Railway.
 The third-sector company took over operations of the former West Japan Railway Company (JR West) line in 1987.

 Owners and operator

 The line is operated by Wakasa Railway Co., Ltd. Although the company originally owned the railway line, on April 1, 2009, the ownership was transferred to the municipalities (towns) where the line exists and the company became a pure operator of the railway as a Category 2 Railway Operator.
 The town of Yazu owns 16.5 km of track and the town of Wakasa owns 2.7 km of track as Category 3 Railway Operators.